vmware-archive/hillview/docs/userManual.md

 Hillview can read data from one or many SQL databases (any database that supports the JDBC standard for reading).

+Numeric values are converted either to integers (if they fit into 32-bits) or to doubles.
+Boolean values are read as categories containing two values, "true" and "false".

+*TODO*

+#### Reading data from Parquet files and Impala databases

+Hillview can read data directly from [Parquet](https://parquet.apache.org/) files on disk.
+The [Impala](https://impala.apache.org/) database uses Parquet to store data.

+Parquet Int96 data types are read as Datetime values.
+Boolean values are read as categories containing two values, "true" and "false".

 *TODO*